slevithan/regex/README.md

 ## 🪶 Compatibility

 `regex` uses flag <kbd>v</kbd> (`unicodeSets`) when it's supported natively.
 Flag <kbd>v</kbd> is supported by Node.js 20 and 2023-era browsers ([compat table](https://caniuse.com/mdn-javascript_builtins_regexp_unicodesets)).
-When <kbd>v</kbd> isn't available, flag <kbd>u</kbd> is automatically used instead while enforcing <kbd>v</kbd>'s escaping rules, which extends support to Node.js 14 and 2020-era browsers.
+When <kbd>v</kbd> isn't available, flag <kbd>u</kbd> is automatically used instead while enforcing <kbd>v</kbd>'s escaping rules, which extends support to Node.js 14 and 2020-era browsers or earlier.
+The exception is Safari, which is supported starting with v16.4 (released 2023-03-27).

 The following edge cases rely on modern JavaScript features:

 - To ensure atomization, `regex` uses nested character classes (which require flag <kbd>v</kbd>) when interpolating more than one token at a time *inside character classes*.
-A descriptive error is thrown when this isn't supported, which you can avoid by not interpolating multi-token patterns or strings into character classes.
+A descriptive error is thrown when this isn't supported, which you can avoid by not interpolating multi-token patterns/strings into character classes.
 There's also an easy workaround: put the whole character class in a `pattern` and interpolate a string into the pattern.
-- Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex relies on [pattern modifiers](https://github.com/tc39/proposal-regexp-modifiers), a bleeding-edge feature available in Node.js 23, Chrome/Edge 125, Firefox 132, and Opera 111.
+- Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex relies on [pattern modifiers](https://github.com/tc39/proposal-regexp-modifiers), an ES2025 feature available in Node.js 23, Chrome/Edge 125, Firefox 132, and Opera 111.
 A descriptive error is thrown in environments without support, which you can avoid by aligning the use of flag <kbd>i</kbd> on inner and outer regexes.
 Local-only application of other flags doesn't rely on this feature.

 ## 🙋 FAQ